Cubical coloring -- fractional covering by cuts and semidefinite programming: Introduction

+This is analogous to the definition of fractional chromatic number by means of homomorphisms to Kneser graphs (or of circular chromatic number by circulants).
 An immediate corollary is that $x(G)$ is a homomorphism invariant, that is if $G \hom H$ then $x(G) \le x(H)$.
 This will be strengthened in Lemma~\ref{xTT}.
+This observation suggests a possible use of the cubical chromatic number to study the structure of graph homomorphisms---we can prove nonexistence of a homomorphism $G \hom H$ by showing that $x(G) > x(H)$.

-Let $H^{{}^\ge k}$ denote the graph with vertices $V(H)$ and edges $uv$ for any $u,v\in V(H)$ with distance in~$H$ at least~$k$.
+For a graph $H$ let $H^{{}^\ge k}$ denote the graph with vertices $V(H)$ and edges $uv$ for any $u,v\in V(H)$ with distance in~$H$ at least~$k$.
 Further let $Q_n$ denote the $n$-dimensional cube.
 Then $Q_{n/k}=Q_n^{{}^\ge k}$.
 This corresponds to the definition of circular chromatic number, where the target graph is~$C_n^{{}^\ge k}$.
 This observation inspires the term cubical chromatic number.
-However, as we will see later (in Corollary~\ref{xbounds}), a rescaling of $x(G)$ is in order to make it behave like a version of chromatic number, thus the definition of $\chiq$.
+However, as we will see below (in Corollary~\ref{xbounds}), a rescaling of $x(G)$ is in order to make it behave like a version of chromatic number, thus the definition of~$\chiq(G)$.

-The original motivation for defining $x(G)$ was the study \cite{rs-thesis} of cut-continuous mappings (defined in \cite{DNR}).
+The original motivation for defining $x(G)$ was the study \cite{rs-thesis,NS-TT} of cut-continuous mappings (defined in \cite{DNR}).
 Given graphs $G$, $H$ we call a mapping $f: E(G) \to E(H)$ \emph{cut-continuous}, if for every cut $U \subseteq E(H)$, the preimage $f^{-1}(U)$ is a cut in~$G$.
 The following lemma is straightforward, but useful.

 \begin {lemma} Let $G$, $H$ be graphs.
 Then if there is a cut-continuous mapping from $G$ to $H$ (in particular, if there is a homomorphism $G \hom H$), then $x(G) \le x(H)$ and (equivalently) $\chiq(G) \le \chiq(H)$. \end {lemma}